 "Finds light in telling stories through music"

 "I got a word machine in my head.
 It's a damn noisy contraption.
 Constantly running.
 No 'off' switch," says Ellis Paul.
 After growing up on a potato farm in northern Maine, Ellis started writing songs while he was attending Boston College on a track scholarship and was laid up for several months with an injury.
-He's often called the quintessential New England songwriter, and he's got a baker's dozen of Boston Music Awards to prove it.
-Ellis's passionate, literate character sketches, delivered in a soaring, lyrical voice, have influenced a generation of folksters toward the shamelessly poetic.
+He's often called the quintessential New England songwriter, and he's got more than a dozen of Boston Music Awards to prove it.
+Ellis's passionate, literate character sketches, delivered in a soaring, lyrical voice, have influenced a generation of folk songwriters toward the shamelessly poetic.
 The Boston Globe calls Ellis "literate, provocative, urbanely romantic."
 Whatever you call him, he's one of the major songwriters of our time.
-Ellis's latest, "Chasing Beauty," was produced by Kristian Bush of the country band Sugarland.
 Says Absolute Punk, which you might not think would be reviewing Ellis's albums: "Everyone can relate to Ellis Paul and his songs, and for that reason he continues to be a national treasure."